REU-SOS/SOS/txt/cycles.md

 +  TIP: _Thou shall not click:_ For serious studies, to ensure repeatability, the entire analysis should be automated using some high level scripting language; e.g. [R-script, Python, Matlab, or Bash](bib.md#nelson11).

+## Kinds of Cycles

+The above diagram, written in 1996, is a little light on details.
+Twenty years later, we can add numerous details on those cycles.
+Specifically, there are three kinds of cycles:

+- A _semantic cycle_ where analysts use their domain knowledge to look for any quirks or errors in the data processing.
+During data science, it is best to consider all    data as bad data until we can have found what processes are introducing systematic biases
+(a.k.a. errors) into that data.
+Once that is known, the data can be repaired (reversing the bias) and the reasoning can continue.
+- A _goal cycle_ where analysts show data science products to their clients, then use their feedback to refine the goals of the project.
+- A _tool chain cycle_ where analysts extend and automate their tool chain.

+## The Tool-Chain Cycle

+### Fetch

+e.g. curl find mysql

+e.g. Selenium/REST apis

+### Select

+e.g. grep sql awk etc

+e.g. MongoDB/Redis

+### Transform

+e.g.  sort, head, tail, sed, gawk

+e.g. Azure functions, etc.

+### Learn

+e.g. weka, R

+e.g. scikit, cloud apis: watson, microsoft, etc.

+### Visualize

+e.g. gnuplot,gvpr

+e.g. d3

+### Report

+e.g. latex

+e.g. markdown, github pages

+### Package

+e.g. Make, package management systems (e.g. luarocks)

+e.g. Docker, ansible, maven, npm, grunt